BSmoot/score-the-leach/README.md

 - **Mobile Responsive**: Works on all device sizes
 - **PWA Support**: Can be installed as a Progressive Web App for offline use
 - **Local Storage**: Game state persists between sessions
+- **Background Timer**: Timer continues to run correctly even when the app is in the background
+- **Screen Wake Lock**: Prevents the screen from turning off while the timer is running (Chrome/Edge only)

 ## Getting Started